Generic Name: diltiazem (dil-TYE-a-zem)

 - you have atrial fibrillation or atrial flutter and a pre-excitation syndrome (extra conduction pathway in the heart), such as Wolff-Parkinson-White syndrome (WPW) or Lown-Ganong-Levine syndrome (LGL)

-- you are receiving an injectable beta-blocker (eg, metoprolol) or erythromycin
+- you are receiving an injectable beta-blocker (eg, metoprolol)

 Contact your doctor or health care provider right away if any of these apply to you.